Embodied-Soft-Intelligence/TII/README.md

 ---

-## Introduction

-D2TriPO-DETR is an end-to-end vision-based grasp detection framework designed for object-stacking scenarios.
-It adopts a dual-decoder transformer architecture with **triple-parallel outputs**: object detection, manipulation relationship reasoning, and grasp detection.
-Two modules — Distributed Attention Perception (DAP) and Visual Attention Adaptation (VAA) — are integrated to improve inter-object relational reasoning and viewpoint adaptation.

----

 ## Abstract

-Vision-based grasping is essential for industrial and household robotics but remains challenging in stacked-object scenarios.
-We introduce D2TriPO-DETR, a dual-decoder transformer producing three parallel outputs for object detection, manipulation relationship reasoning, and grasp detection.
-Producing the three outputs concurrently reduces error propagation between subtasks.
-On the Visual Manipulation Relationship Dataset (VMRD), D2TriPO-DETR outperforms prior methods on several key metrics and demonstrates strong real-world performance on a UR3 robot equipped with a parallel gripper.
+Vision-based grasping, though widely employed for industrial and household applications, still struggles with object stacking scenarios.
+Current methods face three major challenges: 1) limited inter-object relationship understanding, 2) poor grasping adaptation across different viewpoints, and 3) error propagation.
+Inspired by distributed perception and visual adaptation from the human visual attention system, we propose D2TriPO-DETR, a dual-decoder transformer with three outputs of which are object detection, manipulation relationship, and grasp detection， to address the above challenges.
+Specifically, a distributed attention perception module and a visual attention adaptation module are designed to address limited inter-object relationship understanding and poor grasping adaptation across different viewpoints.
+These two modules are respectively integrated into the two parallel decoders to output the triple results simultaneously, partly eliminating error propagation.
+The evaluation of the Visual Manipulation Relationship Dataset shows that D2TriPO-DETR outperforms existing state-of-the-art methods across all metrics, e.g., a 5.3% higher precision in object detection, a 6.7% image accuracy improvement in manipulation relationship, and a 1.5% higher accuracy in grasp detection.
+Real-world testing confirms D2TriPO-DETR's effectiveness in grasping stacked objects.

 ---